datamattsson/rigc/README.md

 ## Configuring Profiles

 The provided configuration example should be self-explanatory.
-Copy `config.yaml-dist` to a new file and provide on the command line.
+Copy `config.yaml-dist` to a new file and load it up in OBS.

 This section is work in progress.